fadero/dnd_damage/README.md

 dmg_die2 - The string for an additional type of damage di(c)e rolled on a hit. (e.g. the hex spell '1d6') Note: extra damage dice are not subject to the brutal input argument. (default: 0)

 n_atks - Whole number of attacks to be simulated (default: 1e5)

+progress – The logical value for if progress reports on the code are to be printed.

 NOTES
 - For damage subject to the Elemental Adept feat (i.e. all 1s on damage dice are considered 2s), I recommend adding the expected increase in damage to dmg_bonus.
 Example: 1d4 gives an average of 2.5 (1+2+3+4)/4.
 1d4 (1s become 2s) gives an average of 2.75 (2+2+3+4)/4.
 The difference in average is 0.25 because rolling a 1 has a 1-in-4 chance of occuring, so the average roll experiences a bonus of 0.25.
 From a statistical average viewpoint, 1d4 (1s become 2s) is equivalent to 1d4+0.25.
 This is a bit more math on the user up-front, but the alternative is adding in input arguments for which of the damage dice are subject to Elemental Adept, which makes the code a lot messier.
 This edge-case is not frequent enough to justify additional input args.